 Construction sites often contain hazardous conditions such as exposed wiring, leaking pipes, and flammable chemicals that could lead to fires and explosions.
 Less common than some other types of accidents, these can, however, be fatal or result in serious injuries.

 Due to the hard physical labor required for construction work, employees in this industry often have injuries related to overexertion, including:

 Unsafe construction sites and work practices can lead to work exposures to lead.
 Construction workers represented 16% of elevated blood lead concentration cases in 2002-2008.

 Many employees who suffer injuries as a result of construction work are not able to enjoy the activities they previously loved.
-Some are no longer able to drive as a result of the pain or immobility.
-And still others are not able to do simple household chores or enjoy time with their children, spouse or other loved ones.
-Common injuries include amputation of a finger, toe or limb, broken bones, burns, lacerations, eye injuries or loss of vision, shoulder, knee, ankle or back injuries.
+Some are no longer able to drive as a result of pain or immobility.
+And still, others are not able to do simple household chores or enjoy time with their children, spouse, or other loved ones.
+Common injuries include amputation of a finger, toe, or limb, broken bones, burns, lacerations, eye injuries or loss of vision, shoulder, knee, ankle, or back injuries.

 If you or a loved one has suffered an injury as a result of a work-related accident, such as in a factory in the Chicago area, it is important to seek legal counsel from an experienced workers comp lawyer.
 A brief phone conversation with one of our worker's compensation attorneys or a visit to our Schaumburg office will help you determine whether you have a case and even give an estimate of the potential settlement amount you may be entitled to receive.
 Iamcallingmylawyer.com only gets paid when you do, so there are no fees or risk to you in regard to attorney costs.